nvaccess/nvda/devDocs/startupShutdown.md

 ### An input gesture to restart

 Prerequisite:
-- Input gesture to restart is assigned to a key
+- Input gesture for "Restarts NVDA!" is assigned

 Steps:
  1. Press (or emulate) the input gesture